 Once an applicant has been accepted into the program and once all financial aid paperwork is complete, the Financial Aid Advisor will develop an individual financial plan (IFP).
-Funding is not confirmed until a letter is issued.
-A student may accept or reject the funding plan.
-The funding letter must be signed and retuned by the student and Financial Aid Advisor prior to the start date of the class.
+Funding

 Aid is awarded based on need except when involving funding by outside agencies over which the school has no control.
 Aid will be awarded per the following priority list.